Among the oldest words in English are the personal pronouns I, you, he, she, it, we, and they.

 There may be occasions when the emphatic form is wanted for a rhetorical flourish, but in ordinary speech, replacing a personal pronoun with one ending in -self or -selves is nonstandard usage to be avoided.

-6 Responses to “Top 5 Mistakes to Avoid with Personal Pronouns”
+6 thoughts on “Top 5 Mistakes to Avoid with Personal Pronouns”

 Great article.
 Excellent advice.
 But shouldn’t the headline be ‘Top 5 Mistakes with Personal Pronouns to Avoid’ or ‘Top 5 Personal Pronoun Mistakes to Avoid’?